clairesheng/test/README.md

 12. Tech gadget (please specify which one you'd recommend)
 13. Stickers

-Please evaluate the items listed above by giving an expected budget for the items, which specific vendors you'd choose for these items, and provide more suggestions for items that ask for your recommendation.
+Please evaluate the items listed above by giving an **expected budget** for the items, which **specific vendors** you'd choose for these items, a **timeline** and provide more **suggestions for items** that ask for your recommendation.
 However, if you think some of the things are unnecessary or too costly, please make note of why, and do not include them in your budget.
+Make sure to format this in a clear and understandable way.